-You may know about the ferries that shuttle Mackinac Island visitors to and from the mainland.
-You’ve probably heard of world-famous Mackinac Island fudge, the Grand Hotel’s world-record porch and the historic Fort Mackinac.
+You may know about the Mackinac Island ferries that shuttle visitors to and from the mainland.
+You’ve probably heard of world-famous Mackinac Island fudge, the Grand Hotel’s world-record porch and historic Fort Mackinac.

-Not many Mackinac visitors have.
-It’s one of many unique island sites that are off the beaten path.
+Not many Mackinac Island visitors have.
+It’s one of many unique Mackinac Island sites that are off the beaten path.

-There are more than 70 miles of hiking trails running through the state park, which makes up more than 80 percent of Mackinac.
-Because the entire island is less than 4 square miles, it’s easy to explore a lot of it in one day before taking a well-deserved rest in one of Mackinac’s charming hotels, resorts or B&Bs.
+There are more than 70 miles of hiking trails running through Mackinac Island State Park, which makes up more than 80% of the island.
+It’s easy to explore a few miles of trails before taking a well-deserved rest in one of Mackinac Island’s charming places to stay.
 Of course, there are so many trails that you’ll always have something new to see the next day.

-Around the loop – It’s 8.2 miles around the outer edge of Mackinac on M-185, the only state highway in the country that prohibits automobiles.
-It takes about an hour or so to bike around the island, and you can hoof it in two to three hours.
+Around the Island – It’s 8.2 miles around the outer edge of Mackinac Island on M-185, the only state highway in the country that’s car free.
+It takes about an hour or so to bike around Mackinac Island, and you can hoof it in two to three hours.
 The road is mostly flat, so not too challenging for novice hikers.
-And if you need a break halfway through you can grab a snack from the Cannonball Inn at British Landing.
+And if you need a break halfway through, you can grab a snack from Cannonball Oasis at British Landing.

-Through the woods to Croghan Water – From British Landing there’s a nature trail that runs about a half-mile inland.
-The trail offers a good lesson in the island’s natural history as you pass by a steep bluff formed by receding glacial waters and see “Friendship Altar,” a limestone formation sticking out of the earth.
-Through the forest you’ll also come to Croghan Water, a wetland that’s “Pure Michigan.”
-Every Mackinac visitor gets a jaw-dropping view of the Mackinac Straits, but not many enjoy the quiet beauty of Croghan Water.
+British Landing Nature Trail – From British Landing there’s a nature trail that runs about a half-mile inland.
+The trail offers a good lesson in Mackinac Island’s natural history as you pass by a steep bluff formed by receding glacial waters and see “Friendship’s Altar,” a limestone formation sticking out of the earth.
+Through the forest you’ll also come to Croghan Water, a wetland that’s full of water in spring and full of color in fall.
+While every Mackinac Island visitor gets a jaw-dropping view of the Straits of Mackinac, few enjoy the quiet beauty of Croghan Water.

-Up to the summit – Okay, there’s no mountain on Mackinac.
+Up to the Summit – Okay, there’s no mountain on Mackinac Island.
 But the view from Fort Holmes, the highest point on the island, is pretty incredible.
-The British built the fort as added protection against an American attack, and it’s still there today.
-It’s a great place for a picnic, and not far from Point Lookout where you can get an amazing view of Sugar Loaf, a giant tower of limestone rising out of the island.
-On the way there or the way back – via Henry Trail or the Watch Your Step Trail – you can visit the infamous Skull Cave that got its name from the heaps of bones once piled in it.
+The British built the fort more than 200 years ago as added protection against an American attack, and it’s still there today.
+It’s a great place for a picnic, and not far from Point Lookout where you can get an amazing view of Sugar Loaf, a legendary tower of limestone rising out of the forest floor.
+On the way there or the way back – via Henry Trail or the Watch Your Step Trail – you can visit the infamous Skull Cave.

 Check out this map and start planning your own fall hike on Mackinac.